 Besides this, research will be done to development of potential technologies that will allow the inspection of adhesive bonds and health monitoring of maritime- aerospace- and infrastructural composite structures.

 - Fazzi L, Groves RM (TU Delft).
 Demodulation of a tilted fibre Bragg grating (TFBG) transmission signals using α-shape modified Delaunay triangulation.
 Measurement 166, pp. 108197, 2020.

 - Anisimov A, Groves RM, Fazzi L, Tao N (TU Delft), Elenbass M (Damen), Huizinga J, Troost P, Wevers D (TiaT).
 Non-Destructive Inspection of Thick-Walled Composites.
 E-LASS, September 2020.

 - Fazzi L, Klyukin D, Groves RM (TU Delft).
 Transfer matrix method for fundamental LP01 core mode coupling in a Tilted FBG sensor.
 MPAS Conference, International Conference of Numerical Analysis and Applied Mathematics ICNAAM, Greece, published in AIP Conference Proceedings, 2019.

 Runtime: March 2017-2019

 Innovation track no. 4 started informally with partners sharing experience and actual panels and at full-speed after the contact was signed in June 2018.
-The first results of this collaboration will presented in Q1 2019. due to reorganization of WP partners, there is potential; for increased involvement and budget for the WP partners.
+The first results of this collaboration were presented in Q1 2019.
+Due to reorganization of WP partners, there is potential; for increased involvement and budget for the WP partners.